Brief History of Native Americans and Native American Studies at NMU

 Jim Carter, who was in the Office of Research and Development, was interested in developing a special Indian culture and education program.
 Carter wrote to Senator Robert P. Griffith in 1970 concerning the development of an Indian educational program geared toward Indian cultural heritage, interests, and abilities.
 The concept was discussed with a number of faculty members who were interested in the project and the idea of a Center for Chippewa Education or a Chippewa Studies Center emerged.
 The three basic courses would be: Native language, folklore, history and anthropology.
 A possible fourth concentration would be in arts and crafts.
 On June 29, 1970, there was an important meeting with the NMU Chippewa Education and Cultural Program Committee and the Inter-Tribal Council of Michigan (ITC).
 The latter group represented all the tribes.
 Many Native Americans from all over the state attended.

 By the fall of 1971, there were twenty-three Native students on campus.
-By 1977, there were forth-six students enrolled in the Native American Program.
+By 1977, there were forty-six students enrolled in the Native American Program.
 Northern received a grant of $50,000 for training fifty Native Americans in office occupations in what was called the American Indian Management Training Project.
 During the decade ending in 1990, the average number of Native American students on campus was 136.

 As time passed, there were a number of developments in this area.
 At first, Carter was director as part of his Research and Development duties until Robert Bailey arrived.
 The Office of American Indian Programs was created, and Bailey became director (1972-1979).
 This position was gradually incorporated into the Diversity Programs and the directorship changed.
 Rosemary Germill Suardini, 1979-1981; Nancie Hatch, 1981-1995; Rose Allard, 1995-1997; and Michael Teesdale-Sherman, 1997-1998 served in various leadership roles.